A 140 character tweet is content.

 Calendars are not sexy, but they do help.
-For example, we used to post questions randomly on the crowdSPRING Facebook fan page, in an effort to better understand our fans and customers.
+For example, we used to post questions randomly on the crowdspring Facebook page, in an effort to better understand our fans and customers.
 We found that we repeated questions and didn’t do a good job creating a series of questions that built on one another.

 image credit: signalstation

-4. Build an online home.
 You will market all over the web – but you should find a place where people can always find you.
 This can be your website, your blog, or even your Facebook page – a place where you’re always present.

-5. Who are you?
 Have a voice and stand for something.
 Everyone has a story – yours is unique.
 Find a way to tell it – and find a way to wrap it around the things you talk and write about.

 Find the things you’re passionate about and focus on those things – because you’ll be more likely to do those things well than if you focus on things that bore you.

 image credit: CowGummy

 For example, we’re big fans of HubSpot – they create a ton of valuable content and that content earns them both a large audience and business.

-Even businesses that seem to be overnight successes, like Pinterest, are rarely successes overnight.
+Even businesses that seem to be overnight successes, like Pinterest, are rarely successful overnight.
 Pinterest was founded in 2008 – four years ago.
 It didn’t start getting traction until mid-2011.

 Don’t only create content.
-Always spend time consuming content and listening to what others have to say.
+Always spend time-consuming content and listening to what others have to say.
 You’ll get great insights, learn new things, and get inspired.
 People will find you interesting only if you also are interested in what others have to say.

 In fact, listen before you talk.
 You can easily search on Twitter, Facebook, and all other social networks.
 Look at what people are talking about.
 What problems are they running into?
 This is your opportunity to help and this is also where you’ll find great ideas for content.

 image credit: x-ray delta one

 Don’t hold back.
 You should be more worried about people listening to you than about people stealing your ideas.

 Use visually attractive formatting (color, bolding, bullet points).
 Make it look professional if you want people to think you’re a professional.

 Many people think they need to sound smart.
 Smart people don’t go out of their way to sound smart.
 Use normal language and make it easy for people to understand what you have to say.

 image credit: Catherinette Rings Steampunk

 Write a blog post and then find ways to reuse it in other channels.
 Ask questions on Twitter and then drive people to the post.
 Invite comments on Facebook.

-We realized that we most wanted to build an audience of small business owners and entrepreneurs, and a number of years ago, decided to focus much of our effort in our blog on that audience.
-That decision helped us win numerous awards (among other things, the crowdSPRING Blog was an official honoree in the 16th annual Webby Awards, along with the phenomenal blogs from All Things Digital, The New York Times, and NPR, and a few others).
+We realized that we most wanted to build an audience of small business owners and entrepreneurs, and a number of years ago, we decided to focus much of our effort in our blog on that audience.
+That decision helped us win numerous awards (among other things, the crowdspring Blog was an official honoree in the 16th annual Webby Awards, along with the phenomenal blogs from All Things Digital, The New York Times, and NPR, and a few others).